miroslavpopovic/auth-microservice-sample-dotnet7/README.md

 ### WorkerClient

 A .NET worker service client for WeatherApi.
-Demonstrates the usage of IdentityModel's `AccessTokenManagement`, `HttpClientFactory` and strongly-typed `HttpClient`.
+Demonstrates the usage of [Duende.AccessTokenManagement](https://github.com/DuendeSoftware/Duende.AccessTokenManagement/), `HttpClientFactory` and strongly-typed `HttpClient`.

 ### MvcClient